dat3Cph/material/setup/testContainerSetup.md

 # Testcontainer setup

+As a reference look to this repository with examples of setting up test-containers for tests: [https://github.com/dat3Cph/3sem-javalin-rest-api](https://github.com/dat3Cph/3sem-javalin-rest-api).
+Explanations will follow below:

 ## Prepare HibernateConfig.java

 Use and modify this version of the HibernateConfig.java file.
 This will add a boolean `isTest` attribute, which